 SOUTH AFRICAN POLITICAL SYSTEM

 South Africa is one of the most democratic states in a continent where genuine democracy is struggling to take root.
-But it is a new democracy (there has only been votes for all since 2004) and it is a flawed democracy (one party has dominated power all that time winning easily all five general elections).
+But it is a new democracy (there has only been votes for all since 2004) and it is a flawed democracy (one party has dominated power all that time winning easily all six general elections).

 The current constitution, the country's fifth, was drawn up by the Parliament elected in 1994 in the first non-racial elections.
 It came into effect on 4 February 1997, replacing the Interim Constitution of 1993, and it has been the subject of 17 amendments.
 Under this constitution, South Africa is a parliamentary republic although, unlike most such republics, the President is both head of state and head of government.

 The country has an unusual geographical location of the main institutions.
 Parliament sits in Cape Town, even though the seat of government is in Pretoria.
 This dates back to the foundation of the Union, when there was disagreement among the then four provinces as to which city would be the national capital.
 As a compromise, Pretoria was made the administrative capital, Cape Town was designated the legislative capital, and Bloemfontein became the judicial capital.

 The African National Congress (ANC) government has proposed moving Parliament to Pretoria, arguing that the present arrangement is cumbersome as ministers, civil servants and diplomats must move back and forth when Parliament is in session.
 The constitution does allow for this.

 The President, Deputy President and the Ministers make up the executive branch of the national government.
 The president and ministers are Members of Parliament who are appointed by the President to head the various departments of the national government.